RZVD/chess/README.md

 # Installation

-Clone this repo and run `ruby lib/main.rb` to start the game or
+Clone this repo and run `$ ruby lib/main.rb` to start the game or
 [Run on replit](https://placeholderlink.com)

 # Playing